 Cord blood banking and delayed cord clamping are compatible

 Cord blood is rich in nutrients as well as stem cells and there is evidence that delaying clamping by 30-60 seconds is beneficial to your baby.
-This leaves enough blood in the cord and placenta to collect a sample for storage.
+We support NICE and WHO guidelines and advocate clamping at 1-3 minutes so that your baby can benefit now and in the future.

 Umbilical cord blood transplant is associated with higher survival rates among high-risk leukaemia patients